appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 </dd>

-6. Set the Table widget's **OnPageSizeChange** and **onPageChange** to execute the `GetProducts` query.
+7. Set the Table widget's **OnPageSizeChange** and **onPageChange** to execute the `GetProducts` query.

- This module can be utilized across various apps with distinct use cases.
-If dynamic inputs are not provided, it defaults to predetermined values.
+You've successfully integrated query modules; If dynamic inputs are not provided, it defaults to predetermined values.